ecsa-conferences/ecsa-conferences.github.io/_pages/series.md

 permalink: /series/
 ---

-The European Conference on Software Architecture (ECSA) is the premier European software architecture conference, providing researchers, practitioners, and educators with a platform to present and discuss the most recent, innovative, and significant findings and experiences in the field of software architecture research and practice.
+ECSA is the premier European conference on Software Architecture.
+It targets advances and breakthroughs beyond the state-of-the-art in Software Architecture and covers all aspects of research in the domain of Software Architecture, ranging from theory to technology and their applications.

+ECSA is a top ranked conference venue for researchers with an 'A' CORE conference rank since its entry in 2010, and more recently according to [CORE2023](http://portal.core.edu.au/conf-ranks/?search=ECSA&by=all&source=CORE2023).

-On this web site you can find information about the ECSA conference series as well as useful information for organizing a future ECSA conference.
+On this web site you can find information about the ECSA conference series as well as useful information for [organizing a future ECSA conference](/series/call-for-letters-of-interest/).
 We also provide information about the history of ECSA and its predecessor event, EWSA, as well as on awards.